 Read on for further details or check out these short videos on stem mastering which explains the basics, the detail on how to export your stems is further down this page:

-We are professionally analogue equipped with audio mastering specific tools and at your service: MANLEY Massive Passive, Vari Mu compressor, Elysia – Class A analogue equalizer, SUMMIT AUDIO DCL-200 valve compressor, Sontec custom stereo switched mastering equalizer, PMC IB1S monitors, Crane Song Solaris Quantum DAC, audiophile conversion.
+I am professionally analogue equipped with audio mastering specific tools and at your service: MANLEY Massive Passive, Vari Mu compressor, SUMMIT AUDIO DCL-200 valve compressor, Sontec custom stereo switched mastering equalizer, PMC IB1S monitors, Crane Song Solaris Quantum DAC, audiophile conversion.
 Beware of those who do not list or show their equipment inventory.

 It is worth clarifying that stem mastering is very obviously not mixing.
 Mixing uses very significant and highly detailed fader riding, send automation, effects processing, track based dynamic processes, tuning, complex synth parameter automation, bussing of signals, track based character processing and possibly includes many hundreds of tracks/alternative takes etc. Stem mastering uses very occasional automation and no tuning or effects.
 It does allow the mastering engineer to target the use of eq, dynamic adjustment and other forms of enhancement to the stems (maximum 8) often producing an improved master.

 I am convinced you will be very pleased with the results of my stem mastering service.
 I believe it to be the best quality vs value stem mastering available in the world and many of my clients do too.
 The results on your music will speak for themselves.
 This service is priced highly competitively, being lower in cost that some mastering studios stereo 2 track mastering.